Professor Sally Faulkner

 - MLS3066 - Almodovar's Spain: Cinema and Society

 I attended Wellsway Comprehensive School, Bristol, from where I won a place to read Modern and Medieval Languages (French and Spanish) at the University of Cambridge.
-I graduated with a double first and a distinction in spoken Spanish, and went on to gain an MPhil in European Literature (distinction) and PhD in Spanish, both University of Cambridge.
+I graduated with a double first and a distinction in spoken Spanish, and went on to gain an MPhil in European Literature (distinction) and PhD in Spanish, both University of Cambridge, where I also held the position of 'Women's Officer' for the Fitzwilliam College Postgraduate Community.
 I was appointed to a permanent lectureship at the University of Exeter in 2001 and was promoted to Senior Lecturer in 2006.
-Following a three-year career break for caring responsibilites over 2006-11, I was promoted to Associate Professor in 2013 and Professor in 2015.
+Following a career break for caring responsibilites over 2006-11, I was promoted to Associate Professor in 2013 and a personal chair in 2015, thereby becoming the first woman to hold a Professorship in Hispanic Studies at Exeter.